Global Public Goods

 IDI’s GPGs are most commonly developed as a part of IDI’s work streams, bilateral support and global foundations.

 The Professional Work Stream has two groups of GPG: ISSAI Implementation Handbooks and ISSAI Compliance Assessment Tools (iCAT).
-Follow the links on the right to explore these two groups.
+Follow the links below to explore these two groups.

 Protocol for Quality Assurance of IDI’s Global Public Goods